-This activity is supported by educational grants from GlaxoSmithKline and Pfizer.
+This activity is supported by an educational grant from Pfizer.

 - The materials are to be used solely for personal, noncommercial, informational and educational purposes.
 The materials are not to be modified.
 They are to be distributed in the format provided with the source clearly identified.
 The copyright information or other proprietary notices may not be removed, changed, or altered.

 - Materials may not be published, uploaded, posted, transmitted (other than as set forth herein), without The France Foundation's prior written permission.

 The France Foundation protects the privacy of personal and other information regarding participants and educational collaborators.
 The France Foundation will not release personally identifiable information to a third party without the individual's consent, except such information as is required for reporting purposes to the ACCME.

 The France Foundation maintains physical, electronic, and procedural safeguards that comply with federal regulations to protect against the loss, misuse or alteration of information that we have collected from you.